s7nfo/blog/_posts/2024-09-08-injecting-syscall-faults.markdown

 There's the obvious performance impact, particularly if simply using `strace` instead of using `ptrace` directly.

 Also consider that making a syscall fail this way does not remove the side effects it might have: making a "write" call return an error will still (possibly) perform the "write", it will just appear to have failed to the application.
-Along the same lines the delay injections delay before syscall entry or after exit, which may have very different impact compared to delaying something in the middle of the call.
+Similarly, delay injections occur either before syscall entry or after exit, which may impact the program differently compared to introducing a delay during the syscall itself.